AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Chapter 12.
 Surprise!

-- A trap many investors fall into is what I call "historians as prophets" fallacy:
+- A trap many investors fall into is what I call the "historians as prophets" fallacy:
     - An overreliance on past data as a signal to future conditions in a field where innovation and change are the lifeblood of progress.

 - Investing is not a hard science.
-It’s a massive group of people making imperfect decisions with limited information about things that will have a massive impact on their wellbeing, which can make even smart people nervous, greedy and paranoid.
+It’s a massive group of people making imperfect decisions with limited information about things that will have a massive impact on their well-being, which can make even smart people nervous, greedy and paranoid.

 - Richard Feynman, the great physicist, once said, "Imagine how much harder physics would be if electrons had feelings."
 Well, investors have feelings.
 Quite a few of them.
 That’s why it’s hard to predict what they’ll do next based solely on what they did in the past.

-- The cornerstone of economics is that things change over time, because the invisible hand hates anything staying too good or too bad indefinitely
+- The cornerstone of economics is that things change over time because the invisible hand hates anything staying too good or too bad indefinitely

 - way to put this is that 0.00000000004% of people were responsible for perhaps the majority of the world’s direction over the last century.